kbroman/RR_Workshop/Prep/ReadMe.md

 document, which mixes text and code to make a fully reproducible report.

-To do so, you will first need to install, [R](https://cran.rstudio.com), [RStudio](https://www.rstudio.com/products/rstudio/download/), and some R packages.
+You will first need to install, [R](https://cran.rstudio.com), [RStudio](https://www.rstudio.com/products/rstudio/download/), and some R packages.
 It's best to have the *latest* versions, so if you